aklinker1/buildc/README.md

 pnpm i -D buildc
 ```

-Then prefix any build commands you want to cache with `buildc -- `:
+Then prefix any package-specific build commands you want to cache with `buildc -- `:

 ```diff
 -"build": "unbuild --minify",
 +"build": "buildc -- unbuild --minify",
 ```

 `build` also supports only building the package's dependencies, not the package itself.
-You can use this by adding `buildc --deps-only -- ` before any scripts that needs the dependencies built before running, like tests:
+Add `buildc --deps-only -- ` before any scripts that needs the dependencies built before running, like tests:

 ```diff
 -"build": "vitest",